ropitz/dataarc-demo/docs/Getting-Started.rst

       landscape change.
     - For an exploratory examination of the CIDOC CRM concepts, visit the |use_and_learn|.

-  * dataARC concepts are related to one another and these relationships can be visualized as a graph.
+  * DataARC concepts are related to one another and these relationships can be visualized as a graph.

     - There are two main types of relationships between concepts: *class-instances* and *cross-references*
     - *Class-instances* are essentially sub-type relationships.
 For example, a "beached whale" is a sub-type of "whale"